 A 20-year-old organization has for the last four years experienced that the board members are less and less attentive and active participants during and between the meetings.
-Further, it get’s more and more difficult to make the board members contribute financially to the organization with the sum they have provided with in the past.
+Further, it gets more and more challenging to make the board members contribute financially to the organization with the sum they have provided with in the past.

 Revitalize the interest and funding.
-Act as a professional board to signal that this is a well functioning board with the purpose of attracting larger donations.
+Act as a professional board to signal that this is a well functioning board to attract more substantial donations.

 Improved material and structure for the meetings.
 Defined and written committee descriptions.
-Definition of desired competencies’ for the board with the goal of adding newly energized board members.
+Definition of desired competencies’ for the board to add newly energized board members.
 Yearly board pledge.